TEL-CO/.github/profile/README.md

 ## 🚀 Join Us

-Are you looking to tackle a project or solve a problem together?
+Are you looking to tackle a project or want to solve a problem together?
 [Contact us](mailto:commerciale@tlco.it) to explore how we can collaborate!